silviaherf/apis-project/README.md

 7) output: It contains the extracted information from the code.
 For this project, graphs and a report in PDF have been taken out

-8) zz_trash: It contains dismissed analysis
+8) zz_trash: It contains dismissed analysis and previous tests

 ## Project development

-First of all, the movies dataset has been cleaned by means of outter functions in .py files.
+First of all, the movies dataset has been cleaned by means of outter functions in manipulating.py files, and sent to a csv file.
 This job has been carried out in data_cleaning.ipynb

-Afterwards, data from the NY Times API has been loaded and transform into a dataFrame, applying the cleaning operations as well.
+Afterwards, data from the NY Times API has been loaded and transformed into a dataFrame, applying the cleaning operations as well.

 From there on, the script filters by keyboard arguments and merges both dataframes, offering to open the url for the review of a selected movie in the merged dataframe.

-At last, a gloabl report is developed as PDF file, and sent by mail.
+At last, a global report is developed as PDF file (this script is located at pdf.py file), and sent by mail.

 ## Conclusions